Farm Animal Ambulatory Service

 About Our Service

-The service provides on-location care to farm animals – beef and dairy cattle, sheep, goats, pigs, camelids — and consultations to producers, animal owners, clients and referring veterinarians.
-In addition, the service is able to transport a portable cattle chute system and a portable hoof trimming chute to farms to efficiently and economically help producers and pet owners work cattle.
+The service provides on-location care to farm animals — beef and dairy cattle, sheep, goats, pigs and camelids.
+It also offers on-farm and phone consultations to clients and referring veterinarians.
+In addition, the service has the ability to transport a portable cattle squeeze chute system and a portable hoof trimming chute to farms to efficiently and economically assist producers and pet owners in working cattle.

 A program of the Auburn University J.T.
 Vaughan Large Animal Teaching Hospital, our mission is to provide exceptional medical care to animals and clinical, hands-on education to senior-level veterinary students.
-For more information contact our field services representative, Mary Lawhon, during business hours at (334) 844-6679.
-For after-hours emergencies please contact our main office at (334) 844-4490.
+For more information, contact our ambulatory representative during business hours at (334) 844-6679.
+For after-hours emergencies, please contact our main office at (334) 844-4490.

 What We Do

-- Reproductive services including pregnancy diagnosis, artificial insemination, bull breeding soundness examination
+• Reproductive services including but not limited to pregnancy diagnosis, artificial insemination, bull breeding soundness examination, and embryo transfer are available